openstack/keystone/doc/source/getting-started/apache-httpd.rst

-Keystone's primary configuration file (``etc/keystone.conf``) and the PasteDeploy configuration file (``etc/keystone-paste.ini``) must be readable to HTTPD in one of the default locations described in :doc:`configuration`.
+Keystone's primary configuration file (``etc/keystone.conf``) and the PasteDeploy configuration file (``etc/keystone-paste.ini``) must be readable to HTTPD in one of the default locations described in :doc:`../configuration`.

 Configuration file location can be customized using the ``OS_KEYSTONE_CONFIG_DIR`` environment variable: if this is set, the ``keystone.conf`` file will be searched